franciscaechague/coffeeUp/README.md

 ### Check it out!

-* [Coffee-Up](https://franciscaechague.github.io/Hangman-Game/) - Play and have fun!
+* [Coffee-Up](https://franciscaechague.github.io/coffeeUp/) - Learn which coffee you're in the mood for
 * [How it works] - Step by step

 ![Step 1](/assets/images/stepByStep.png?raw=true "Step By Step")